Freakwill/pyrimidine/README.md

 ## Extension

-`pyrimidine` is extendable.
-It is easy to implement others iterative model, such as simulation annealing and particle swarm optimization.
+`pyrimidine` is extremely extendable.
+It is easy to implement other iterative models or algorithms, such as simulation annealing(SA) and particle swarm optimization(PSO).

-Currently, it is recommended to define subclasses based on `BaseIterativeModel` as a maxin.
+Currently, it is recommended to define subclasses based on `BaseIterativeModel` as a mixin.

 In PSO, we regard a particle as an individual, and `ParticleSwarm` as a population.
 But in the following, we subclass it from `BaseIterativeModel`